 prostate problems, such as benign prostatic hyperplasia (BPH) in men waiting for prostate

 Raynaud's disease, where the fingers become white and very painful when cold

-When use to treat high blood pressure or heart failure, prazosin is often used together with other medicines.
+When used to treat high blood pressure or heart failure, prazosin is often used together

 There is no known evidence to show that this medicine is addictive.